 After that, I experimented with converting modern Universal Pattern military saddles.
 (Below left) And while I have continued to use that saddle until recently, revisiting the method (Below right), and considering UP saddles more critically, re-affirms the principle that a custom built saddle designed to fit the horse is a far superior route.

 For illustrations of my riding practice up to date using the equipment offered on this site please see the page called Examples of riding.

 The sidebars of my early saddles were carved from substantial pieces of wood to mimic the shape of the horses back, an approach that did lead to them being somewhat heavy and potentially fragile.
-When I resumed building saddlery, an early experiment using curved timbers recycled from furniture suggested a better way.
-Hence, my sidebars are now made of Beechwood steam bent to an appropriate curvature and twist affording a construction of maximum strength with minimum weight.
+The next mode of construction involved using curved timbers recycled from furniture, which suggested a better way.
+When I resumed building saddlery after a period focussing on other academic pursuits, these lessons coalesced.
+Thus, my sidebars are now made of Beechwood steam bent to an appropriate curvature and twist, or occasionally ply moulded similarly, affording a construction of maximum strength with minimum weight, and often a measure of flexibility.
 This result is also facilitated by superior woodworking techniques involving tenoning the arches into the sidebars and pinning them in place.